shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 3

+Reviewing lesson 8: Tagging, branching and merging

+**Link of the day**

+LearnGitBranching is a git repository visualizer, sandbox, and a series of educational tutorials and challenges. https://learngitbranching.js.org/

+**Quote of the day:**

+*"Truth can only be found in one place: the code."* ― Robert C. Martin

+---

 ### Day 2

 Reviewing lessons 5 and 6: Repo history, adding commits to a repo